iamadi11/gpt-ui/PRIVACY_POLICY.md

 ## Contact

-For questions about this privacy policy or data handling practices, please contact: [Your Email Address]
+For questions about this privacy policy or data handling practices, please contact: [your-email@example.com]

+(Replace with your actual contact email before publishing to Chrome Web Store)

 ## Compliance